nextflow-io/nextflow/docs/reference/syntax.md

 If the condition is true, the if branch will be executed, otherwise the else branch will be executed.

-If / else statements can be chained any number of times by making the else branch another if / else statement:
+If/else statements can be chained any number of times by making the else branch another if/else statement:

 ```groovy
 def grade = 89